RNLI Lifeboat Fleet

 Tamar Class Lifeboats

-The Tamar class is the latest all-weather lifeboat class to be introduced by the RNLI.
+The Tamar class is one of the most modern all-weather lifeboat classes currently in service with the RNLI.

 Shannon Class Lifeboats